Pompe-org/Pompe-HS/README.md

 ```

 Then, you can deploy and run distributed experiments from your driver machine.
-We assume that Pompe has been built successfully on the driver machine
+We assume that Pompe has been built successfully on the driver machine.
 Make sure that driver can ssh directly to all machines in the cluster (see ssh-copy-id).

 ```shell